cxpartners/sepa-customer-platform/doc/architecture/decisions/0006-relating-documents-to-cases.md

 The Azure Blob storage system is a separate cloud service which is not directly linked to Dynamics CRM, therefore we need to consider how the permits, stored using CRM case/incident entities, will be linked to the the files within Azure.

-## Decision Drivers <!-- optional -->
+## Decision Drivers

 * Files will be displayed to users via a web frontend, therefore the entity used to store the file reference attribute should be accessible and filterable via the WebAPI.
 * The existing Dynamics UI should be able to display links to the Azure files for administrators.

 ## Considered Options

-* Use the existing CRM 'annotation' entity
+1. Use the existing CRM 'annotation' entity
-* Create a new custom CRM entity
+2. Create a new custom CRM entity

 ## Decision Outcome

-Use the existing 'annontation' entity in the CRM where the following attributes are set to the Azure blob data:
+[Option 1] Use the existing 'annontation' entity in the CRM where the following attributes are set to the Azure blob data:

 * [tbd] documentbody / filename / subject - Azure Blob storage URI
 * notetext - description of the upload time & file metadata